intercellular/tutorial/README.md

 # 1. How to create HTML elements from scratch

-Cell creates HTML elements (Cell calls a create element a "Phenotype") from a blueprint (called "Genotype") written in JSON.
+Cell creates HTML elements (Cell calls a created element a "Phenotype") from a blueprint (called "Genotype") written in JSON.
 "Blueprint" sounds like some serious piece of technology but it's nothing more than just an ordinary javascript variable that describes how each HTML element should look and behave.

 All you need to do is declare a variable following a simple naming convention.
 And then Cell takes care of the rest to turn it into an actual HTML element.

-Let's start with *6 special attributes (The only keywords you need to remember when using Cell, ever)** you can use to define an element's structure.
+Let's start wit 6 special attributes (The only keywords you need to remember when using Cell, ever) you can use to define an element's structure.

 Keyword      |  Explanation
 -------------|------------------------------------